shtoystack/docker-guacamole/README.md

 </details>

 # Available tags

-**WILL BE UPDATED WHEN 1.5.0 IS OFFICIALLY RELEASED**
+`1.5.0` `latest` , version 1.5.0, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.5.0-pg14` `latest-pg14` , version 1.5.0, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.5.0-bullseye`, version 1.5.0, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.5.0-alpine`, version 1.5.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

-`1.4.0` `latest` , version 1.4.0, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`1.4.0` , version 1.4.0, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

-`1.4.0-pg14` `latest-pg14` , version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`1.4.0-pg14` , version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

-`1.4.0-bullseye` `latest-bullseye`, version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.
+`1.4.0-bullseye`, version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.

-`alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.
+`1.4.0-alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

 ## Stale/unmaintained tags